 Part of the Sulphur Mountain, the hot springs system is responsible for the creation of Canada’s first national park as it is around Cave and Basin National Historic Site that Banff National Park was established in 1885.
 (Canadians have been enjoying their nature for quite some time there).

 The site is home to a natural, warm mineral spring inside of a cave, with an emerald coloured basin outside.
-Surrounding the site is a heritage building that celebrates the national parks with interactive displays and exhibits, if you’re so inclined.
+Surrounding the site is a heritage building that celebrates the national parks with interactive displays and exhibits if you’re so inclined.

 6.)
 Mount Norquay

 Located to the northwest of Banff is Mt.
 Norquay, the site of a ski resort in the winter and a place perfect for hiking in the summer as during summer, Mt.
 Norquay serves as the trailhead for two of the most popular day-hike trails around Banff.
+It’s totally gorgeous and easily one of the best things to do in Banff.

-Visitors can also make use of the free shuttle service that runs from downtown Banff to North American Lodge multiple times per day.
+Once here, you can also make use of the free shuttle service that runs from downtown Banff to North American Lodge multiple times per day.

 *The North American Lodge is where you can grab a bite to eat and use the facilities before making your way up the Sightseeing Chairlift (which is important as the Sightseeing Chairlift offers fantastic mountain views as it passes over natural bear habitats).

 At the top of Mt.
 Norquay, you’ll find an incredible lookout point, as well as the Cliffhouse Bistro, which offers dining views from an elevation of 7,000 feet (2133 m) – pretty sweet, right?
-From there, visitors can take either a 2 /4 / 6 hour guided tour on the cliffs above Mt.
+From there, visitors can take either a 2 /4 / 6 hour guided tour of the cliffs above Mt.
 Norquay.

 7.)
 Lake Louise